franciskone/svg-to-react-component/README.md

 # SVG to React Component
-This repo is built on top of [SVGR](https://react-svgr.com/) and allows you to convert svg file to React components
+This repo uses [SVGR](https://react-svgr.com/) and allows you to convert svg file to React components

 ## Setup